Six frames. Six albums.

 Operating Limits

-Enter Frame →The warm voice goes away.
-What replaces it is procedural, propositional, built from language because language is the only material available.
+The voice that gave something away stays.
+What it says becomes procedural; built from language because language is the only material available.
 The limits are set, tested, and confirmed to hold.
 Until they don't.

 Rupture